Edward Martyn: Republicanism

+Personal life

+Martyn never married.
+His mother made persistent and unceasing attempts to find him a suitable wife, all of which he resisted.
+Both George Moore and W. B. Yeats suggested that he was a celibate homosexual.
+In a novel and several short stories, Moore created a series of repressed gay men who were widely understood as thinly disguised versions of Martyn.
+His biographer Denis Gwynn described him as a misogynist who resisted all attempts to "turn his philosophical abode into a temple of Hymen".
+The condition he attached to his endowment of the Palestrina Choir (that no woman should sing in it) was noted by contemporaries as consistent with this aspect of his character.

 Death

-Martyn died at Tullira on 5 December 1923, aged 64, after years of ill health.
-Friends and family were shocked at a provision in his will that directed that his body be donated for the use of medical science and, after dissection, be buried in an unmarked pauper's grave.
+Martyn died at Tulira Castle on 5 December 1923, aged 64, after years of ill health stemming from a progressively worsening rheumatic disorder, which had left him largely confined to a wheelchair in his final years.
+Friends and family were shocked by a provision in his will directing that his body be donated for the use of medical science and, after dissection, be buried in an unmarked pauper's grave.
+The provision was in fact the fulfilment of a resolution he had formed very early in his life; even during his mother's lifetime, his first will had contained the same stipulation.

 He was buried at Glasnevin Cemetery and the Palestrina Choir sang at his graveside.
+Mischievously, he left the rights to The Heather Field and A Tale of a Town to George Moore, with whom relations had remained tempestuous to the last.

 His papers he bequeathed to the Carmelites of Clarendon Street in Dublin, who subsequently misplaced and lost them.
-Portraits of Martyn exist by, among others, John Butler Yeats and Sarah Purser.
-On his death the senior line of the Martyn family died out.
-His property was inherited by his cousins, the Smyths of Masonbrook and Lord Hemphill.
-Tullira was sold by the latter forty years later changing ownership several times since.
+Portraits of Martyn exist by, among others, John Butler Yeats and Sarah Purser, with a further portrait by Norman French McLachlan held at the National Gallery of Ireland.
+On his death, the senior line of the Martyn family died out.
+His property passed to a cousin, Robert Smith, and Tulira was subsequently sold.